Biography of Camille Pissarro

 Pissarro was unlike any of his contemporaries.

-Not just because he experimented with pointillism and founded the Impressionist exhibitions or because he was the only jewish artist among the Impressionists, but mostly because he was largely forgotten after his death.
+Not simply because he experimented with pointillism or because he was the only Jewish artist among the impressionists, but mostly because he was largely forgotten after his death.

-Regardless of the reason for this loss, Pissarro is now appreciated among experts as having a monumental impact on Impressionism.
-His series in particular are seen by some as the most masterly works from the movement.
-Unlike many other Impressionist artists, Pissarro also favoured rural subjects for the majority of his career, making his paintings unique.
+Regardless of the reason, Pissarro is now accepted as having had a monumental impact on impressionism.
+His Boulevard Montmartre series in particular is seen as amongst the most masterly impressionist works.
+Unlike many other impressionists, Pissarro also favoured rural subjects for the majority of his career.

 “he was one of my masters.”His effect on Cezanne’s stylistic development in particular has been credited with pushing him to become the father of modernism in the 20th century.
 The outpouring of admiration and emotion towards Pissarro from some of the best known figures of the Impressionist movement is indicative of his influence on this era of French art.